-Our provisional materiality is set based on a benchmark of 2% of gross expenditure.
-We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the Joint Independent Audit Committee.
+Our provisional materiality is set based on a benchmark of 2% of Gross Revenue Expenditure at Surplus/deficit on provision of services level.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to the PFCC and Independent Audit Committee.

-We consider that gross expenditure remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.
+We consider that Gross Revenue Expenditure at surplus/deficit on provision of services level remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.